-- W2.1 Do not throw or dump anything out of the windows. - W2.2 Do not hang clothes to dry or store items on the outside window ledge.
+W2.1 Do not throw, dump anything, or crawl through windows.

+W2.2 Do not hang clothes to dry or store items on the outside window ledge.

 W2.3 In the Traditional Halls, room windows have a fire safety bar installed.
 Removing this fire safety bar or opening the window further than the bar allows, may damage the window.
 Residents may be held responsible for any damages resulting from the actions above.